phueb/OrderMatters/README.md

 The worst corpus for learning similar representations for nouns would be one in which each noun is followed by a different slot 2 word:

 <img src="images/worst_case.png" width="400">

+How can the corpus of 2-word sequences be ordered to learn the noun category as efficiently as possible?
+A good strategy would be to sample those 2-word sequences first that:
+1. have a noun in slot 1
+2. have a slot 2 word whose distribution (conditioned on the presence of a noun in slot 1) has a large entropy, H(noun|slot 2 word).